Andrew-71/hibiscus/README.md

 ### Config options:
 Below are defaults of config.txt.
 The settings are defined in newline separated key=value pairs.
-Please don't include the bash-style "comments" in your config, they are provided purely for demonstration only and **will break the config if present**.
+Please don't include the bash-style "comments" in your actual config, they are provided purely for demonstration only and **will break the config if present**.
 ```
 username=admin  # Your username